cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-As we see the response data, format looks exactly like the query.
+As we can see the response data format looks exactly like the query.
 This
 way a client knows exactly what data it has to consume.
 In the
 previous example, the `name` field returns the data of type
 `String`.
 Clients can also ask for an object representing any match